Dynamic Logics of Imperfect Information: from Teams and Games to Transitions: Transition Semantics

-In conclusion, it is the hope of the author that the above described \emph{transition semantics} may provide an useful unifying framework for a number of distinct contributions to the filed, as well as a contribution to the exploration of the relationship between logics of imperfect information and logics of games. \paragraph{Acknowledgments.} The author wishes to thank Jouko V\"a\"an\"anen for a number of useful suggestions and comments about previous versions of this work, and Johan van Benthem for further comments and corrections.
-Furthermore, the author thankfully acknowledges the support of the EUROCORES LogICCC LINT programme.
+In conclusion, it is the hope of the author that the above described \emph{transition semantics} may provide an useful unifying framework for a number of distinct contributions to the filed, as well as a contribution to the exploration of the relationship between logics of imperfect information and logics of games. \begin{acknowledgement} The author wishes to thank Jouko V\"a\"an\"anen for a number of useful suggestions and comments about previous versions of this work.
+Furthermore, the author thankfully acknowledges the support of the EUROCORES LogICCC LINT programme. \end{acknowledgement}